Roasted Cherry Tomato Soup Recipe

 Make Ahead up to 3 days.
 Remove from refrigeration 30 minutes before you plan to reheat.
 Place over medium-low heat for 30 minutes, stirring occasionally.

-Freezer Friendly: make the soup up to the step where you would be adding the heavy cream.
-STOP before adding any cream.
-Ladle the soup into freezer-safe containers and allow to cool completely before fastening the lids.
-Label, date, and affix the tops and freeze for up to 6 months.
-To Reheat: thaw in the refrigerator overnight and heat gently in a non-stick sauce pan over medium-low heat.
-Add heavy cream (or full fat coconut milk) and serve.
+Freezer Friendly: make the soup and STOP at the step before adding any cream.
+Ladle the soup into freezer-safe containers and allow it to cool entirely before fastening the lids.
+Label, date, affix the tops, and freeze for six months.
+To Reheat: thaw in the refrigerator overnight and heat gently in a non-stick saucepan over medium-low heat.
+Add heavy cream (or full-fat coconut milk) and serve.

 Nutrition